This page can also be accessed from https://norecopa.no/coc/quick-start-guide

-This page offers a Quick Start Guide on how to promote a Culture of Care at a research animal facility.
-It is under development (January 2021).
+The Culture of Care Network offers this Quick Start Guide on how to promote a Culture of Care at a research animal facility.

 The aim of the Guide is to help anyone who wishes to review or improve the culture of care at their institution.
 Resources are available on a separate page.

 - Ensuring managerial commitment

 - Encouraging dialogue between staff members

 - Rewarding individuals who have made special contributions, especially if this has been pro-active